 Having a dog that barks a lot can be very frustrating.
 When many people are searching for a new addition to their family barking is usually a trait that is considered.
 Do Pomeranians bark a lot?

-Pomeranians are known as being vocal little dogs.
+Pomeranians are known for being vocal little dogs.
 A Pomeranian often becomes very attached to its owner a can express itself with cheerful barking at greetings and defensive barking at signs of threats.
-Although, Pomeranians are prone to barking they are very intelligent and can be trained.
+Although Pomeranians are prone to barking they are very intelligent and can be trained.

 - Do Pomeranians Bark A Lot